ibm-cloud-docs/vpc/known-issues.md

 - **Workaround:** Update /etc/apt/sources.list, replace 'mirrors.service.networklayer.com' with 'mirrors.adn.networklayer.com'
 - **Fix:** Update the default source.list to use mirrors.adn.networklayer.com.
 Create APT stanza in cloud-init to overwrite FQDN hard coded in Linux images.

+## COM-1612: Default CentOS repository setting is invalid
+{: #COM-1612}
+- **Symptom:** If you create a VSI on the stock CentOS image, log in to the VSI, and run the `yum update` command, the command will fail.
+- **Workaround:** Update /etc/yum.repos.d/CentOS-Base.repo.
+Replace "mirrors.softlayer.local" with "mirrors.adn.networklayer.com”.

 ## NET-1114: Security group rules > generation=2 tested in webUI
 {: #NET-1114}
 - **Symptom:** Deleting or removing a rule takes several hours.